The Perspective of a Circle

 fig.1.
 The circle is first visualized in plan form on a flat square grid.
 Each section of the grid contains one quarter of the circle.

-The diagonals of the grid have been drawn on both illustrations to help with the plotting of the circle and ellipse.
+The diagonals of the grid have been drawn in yellow on both illustrations to help with the plotting of the circle and ellipse.